makersacademy/chitter-challenge/README.md

 ### Chitter Challenge

-# Gabber
+# Blabber

 *Tired of twitter's market dominance?
-Try out Gabber instead.
+Try out Blabber instead.
 It's the hot new place to tell your friends what's on your mind and see what's on theirs.
 And it's totally free of right-wing trolls (for now).*

 This app will allow multiple users to post and view messages in their browser.
 It will be built over a weekend as part of the curriculum at the Makers Academy coding bootcamp.